 I'm an Assistant Teaching Professor of Philosophy at Arizona State University.
-Before I was an Emergent Ventures Fellow (post-doc) at the Mercatus Center at George Mason University, and taught philosophy at Georgetown University, Towson University, and the University of Maryland.
+Before I was an Emergent Ventures Fellow at the Mercatus Center at George Mason University, and taught philosophy at Georgetown, Towson University, and the University of Maryland.

-My research focuses broadly on ethics, epistemology, and political economy, with additional interests in philosophy of religion, philosophy of law, and metaphysics—particularly the philosophy of time.
-My published work appears in journals including Philosophical Psychology, Episteme, Journal of Ethics and Social Philosophy, The Independent Review and popular outlets such as Think, Philosophy Now, Free Inquiry, The Montreal Review, Presser Magazine, and many others too.
+My research focuses broadly on ethics, epistemology, political economy, the law, and God.
+I also have minor interests in business ethics and metaphysics (esp. the philosophy of time).
+My published work appears in journals including Philosophical Psychology, Episteme, The Independent Review, and the Journal of Ethics and Social Philosophy and popular outlets like Think, Philosophy Now, Free Inquiry, The Montreal Review, Presser Magazine, and many others.

-I have a book under contract with Peter Lang Publishers titled Better Not to Know: Why Knowing Less is Sometimes Best, which explores the surprising benefits of ignorance across various facets of life.
-Drawing from philosophy, economics, and moral psychology, this work uniquely applies economic concepts such as marginal thinking, incentives, and signaling theory to classic epistemological questions about the nature and value of knowledge.
+I have a book under contract with Peter Lang Publishers titled Better Not to Know: Why Knowing Less is Sometimes Best exploring the surprising benefits of marginal ignorance drawing on conceptual tools from philosophy, economics, and moral psychology, like marginal marginal thinking, incentives, and signaling theory to better understand problems in applied epistemology.
 So far, the research for the (forthcoming) book has resulted in several papers:

 'Better not to know: on the possibility of culpable ignorance' (Social Epistemology, 2025) argues that for certain individuals with psychological ticks, it is better for them to know less about the politics of others since, knowing about someone's politics will make them a worse epistemic agent overall due to the combination of their psychological tick and the triggering knowledge.
 So, at least in some cases, it is better if some people are ignorant of certain facts that, had they known them, would make them worse epistemic agents.